 Joseph Mercola, D.O., who practices in Schaumburg, Illinois, also operates one of the Internet's largest and most trafficked health information sites.
 In 2012, Mercola stated that his site had over 300,000 pages and is visited by "millions of people each day" and that his electronic newsletter has close 1,500,000 subscribers .
 The site vigorously promotes and sells dietary supplements, many of which bear his name.

 Many of Mercola's articles make unsubstantiated claims and clash with those of leading medical and public health organizations.
-For example, he opposes immunization and fluoridation , and mammography ; claims that amalgam fillings are toxic ; and makes many unsubstantiated recommendations for dietary supplements.
+For example, he opposes immunization fluoridation , mammography , and the routine administration of vitamin K shots to the newborn [8,9]; claims that amalgam fillings are toxic ; and makes many unsubstantiated recommendations for dietary supplements.
 Mercola's reach has been greatly boosted by repeated promotion on the "Dr. Oz Show."

 Mercola is very critical of drug company profits and proudly states: